microsoft/agogosml/docs/GETTING_STARTED.rst

 -  `Framework`_ - The agogosml library SDK which consists of the data pipeline, input reader, output writer, streaming clients, etc.
 -  `CLI`_: A CLI tool to help you set up a new project.
--  `Sample App`_: A sample app that represent the customer app/model
+-  ` App`_: An app that represent the customer app/model

 Before starting, please review agogosml `design`_